gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/default-repository-feature-gij-cloud.md

 ---

-title: Default repository feature
+title: "Default repository feature"
-description: Learn how to set default repositories for Jira projects when using the Create Branch and Create Pull Request features.
+description: "Learn how to set default repositories for Jira projects when using the Create Branch and Create Pull Request features."
+product: "Git Integration for Jira Cloud"
+feature: "Default repository feature"
+content_type: "concept"
+audience: "developer"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "User"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "concept", "developer"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

+Git Integration for Jira Cloud lets Jira users assign a default repository for each project when they create branches or pull requests from Jira issues.
+Use this setting when a project usually works from one repository and you want branch and pull request dialogs to open with the correct repository selected.

+**Requirements**

+- Jira Cloud with Git Integration for Jira Cloud installed
+- Access to the Jira project where you create branches or pull requests
+- At least one connected repository available to the project

 Set the default repository for a Jira project when using the [Create Branch](/git-integration-for-jira-cloud/create-branch-gij-cloud) and [Create pull/merge request](/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud) features.